project-gemmi/gemmi/docs/hkl.rst

 And finally, gemmi has a standalone function ``make_miller_array()`` that returns all reflections in a resolution shell.
-To get all unique reflections up to the same resolution as the example mtz file we can do:
+To get all unique reflections up to the same resolution as the example MTZ file we can do:

 .. doctest::